Light-Induced Control of Magnetic Phases in Kitaev Quantum Magnets

 There are two striking features of the identified spin liquid phase.
-First, although RuCl\textsubscript{3} is a proximate to a ferromagnetic-$K$ spin liquid, we find here that the optimal choice of pump parameters to stabilize a spin liquid leaves $K$ transiently antiferromagnetic.
-Second, the identified transient spin liquid regime occupies a robust and wide range of the parameter space.
-This can be attributed to the dynamical inverse Faraday effect that gaps out the QSL.
-Here, while well known that small perturbations are highly destabilizing to the Kitaev QSL, recent theoretical studies have reported that the QSL can be stabilized against competing exchange interactions with the introduction of a magnetic field.
-Contrary to expectations that the Kitaev phase should occupy an exceptionally small parameter region around $K=1$, the photo-induced magnetic field therefore permits stabilizing a QSL over a wider range of parameters.
-Furthermore, in this regime a small but nonzero $\Gamma'$ is also purported to stabilize the QSL phase \cite{PhysRevB.99.224409}.
+First, although RuCl\textsubscript{3} is proximate to a ferromagnetic-$K$ QSL, we find here that the optimal choice of pump parameters leaves the sign of $K$ transiently inverted.
+Second, in contrast to the equilibrium phase diagram \cite{chaloupka12,rau14,winterNComm2017,supp}, the identified QSL occupies a robust and wide range of the parameter space.
+This can be attributed precisely to the dynamical inverse Faraday effect that gaps out the QSL, consistent with recent theoretical studies on QSL stability in a magnetic field \cite{Gordon2019} \footnote{Furthermore, a small but nonzero $\Gamma'$ is also purported to stabilize the QSL phase \cite{PhysRevB.99.224409}.}.
+Finally, we remark on the dashed red lines shown in [\ref{fig:phasediagram}].
+In the region where $2 < A < 2.1$, the spin exchange coefficents derived from the Floquet calculation take on values which place the system in a phase that is possibly ferromagnetic, incommensurate spiral or zigzag.
+However, there is not widespread agreement on what the resulting phase is and we were unable to readily identify it \cite{rau14, winterNComm2017}.

-\mysection{Discussion} We have shown that optical irradiation in $\alpha$-RuCl\textsubscript{3} can grant a two-fold handle, to transiently alter competing magnetic interactions and induce an effective magnetic field, thereby coherently manipulating the magnetic state.
-Predicted signatures of coherent control and heating discussed above are readily accessible in time-resolved experimental probes of the magnetic excitation spectrum.
+\mysection{Discussion} We have shown that optical irradiation of $\alpha$-RuCl\textsubscript{3} can grant a two-fold handle, to transiently alter competing magnetic interactions and induce an effective magnetic field, thereby coherently manipulating the magnetic state.
+Predicted spectroscopic signatures of coherent control presented above are readily accessible in time-resolved experimental probes of the magnetic excitation spectrum.